Why Does My Dog Scratch So Much?

 Similar to fleas, ticks seek blood to survive.
 That is why tick bites create inflammation at the point of entry.
 These bites can worsen the longer the tick remains attached and releases its saliva into the skin.
 Secondary bacterial infection can also occur at the tick bite site which will result in further irritation and scratching.

-You can minimize your dog’s exposure to external parasites by limiting access to locations where a heavy burden of them may exist.
+Tip: You can minimize your dog’s exposure to external parasites by limiting access to locations where a heavy burden of them may exist.
 This can include wooded areas, dog parks, daycare, kennels, etc. Flea preventatives are also essential.

 Bacterial infection is the number one cause of skin infection in dogs.
 These infections can look like other skin conditions.

 Fungal infections are another type of infection that can occur anywhere in the body, including the skin.
 Often times, a fungal infection looks like a bacterial or yeast infection.
-Therefore, it is essential to consult with your veterinarian here at All Pets for the correct diagnosis and treatment plan.

 Yeast are a normal inhabitant of the skin and ears in low numbers.
 However, they can occasionally overgrow and cause infection.